 Do not shoot very narrow as the field of view will be very less in a narrow lens and you will have to shoot too many frames both vertically and horizontally.

-3. Tripod: A very sturdy tripod would be very helpful when shooting panoramic images as you need to pan across the scene in alignment across frames without moving the camera up or down.
-Using a tripod will take care of that and that way there will be less wastage of usable frame area due to camera movements leading to having a wider and larger view of the scene.
+3. Tripod: A very sturdy tripod would be very helpful when shooting panoramic photos as you need to pan across the scene in alignment across frames without moving the camera up or down.
+Using a solid tripod will take care of that and that way there will be less wastage of usable frame area due to camera movements leading to having a wider and larger view of the scene.
 Always level the tripod with a bubble level so you pan along a perfectly horizontal line.

 4. Double bubble level: After mounting your camera to the tripod, you can level your camera even further by attaching a double bubble level to the hot shoe on your camera.